Commerce Exam > Commerce Notes > Economics Class 12 > NCERT Solutions - Rural Development

 Q1: What do you mean by rural development?
 Bring out the key issues in rural development.

 • Development of Productive Resources- Productive resources help in generating employment opportunities.
-In rural areas, the main occupation is agriculture that usually suffers from low productivity, lack of infrastructure and disguised unemployment.
-Thus, rural development must aim at development of alternative sources of occupation.
-Development of productive resources reduces excess burden on the agricultural sector, thereby, increasing productivity and income of the rural people.
+In rural areas, the main occupation is agriculture which usually suffers from low productivity, lack of infrastructure and disguised unemployment.
+Thus, rural development must aim at the development of alternative sources of occupation.
+The development of productive resources reduces the excess burden on the agricultural sector, thereby, increasing the productivity and income of the rural people.

 • Land reforms- Land reforms along with technical reforms must be initiated in the rural areas.
 These enable the use of modern techniques and methods, thereby, increasing the productivity and aggregate volume of farm output.
 In addition, land reforms lead to efficient and optimum use of land, enabling large-scale production.